sejal-codes/voice-emotion-chatbot/README.md

-Voice Emotion Chatbot
+🎤 Voice Emotion Chatbot

 A voice-based emotion detection chatbot built with Python (Flask).
-It detects emotions like happy, sad, neutral from voice input and responds accordingly.
+Upload your voice, and it detects emotions like happy, sad, or neutral, then responds naturally.
+Perfect portfolio-ready backend project for beginners.

-Features
+🚀 Features

-Upload a WAV or MP3 audio file.
+🎧 Upload WAV or MP3 audio files.

-Detects emotions using pitch and energy analysis.
+🧠 Detect emotions using pitch & energy analysis.

-Generates simple chatbot responses based on detected emotion.
+💬 Generates chatbot responses based on emotion.

-Lightweight Flask backend with file upload support.
+⚡ Lightweight Flask backend with file upload support.

-Optional: Can integrate with a frontend for live voice input.
+🌐 Optional: Integrates with a frontend for live voice input.

-How It Works
+🧩 How It Works

-The user uploads a voice file (.wav or .mp3) via the /chat endpoint.
+User uploads a voice file via /chat endpoint.

-The backend:
+Backend processes the file:

-Converts MP3 to WAV if needed.
+Converts MP3 → WAV if needed.

 Extracts audio features using librosa.

-Classifies emotion using a simple pitch + energy-based algorithm.
+Classifies emotion with a pitch + energy-based algorithm.

-Returns a JSON response with:
+Returns JSON response like:

 {
   "emotion": "happy",